Cray-HPE/sat/docs/man/sat-showrev.8.rst

 These options must be specified after the subcommand.

 **--system**
-        Display general version information about the Shasta system.
+        Display general version information about the system.
 This is the default behavior.

 **--docker**